WASdev/sample.jaxws.web/README.md

 The ServletJDBCEngine sample contains a server definition for basic servlet support, and illustrates a simple datasource definition using an included configuration file.
 It uses Apache Derby (an open source relational database).
 Also included is a servlet which gets a connection to the database using the defined datasource, creates a table, inserts some data, retrieves the data, and prints the data out to the browser.

-Once the server is running, the application will be available under [localhost:9131/jaxws](http://localhost:9131/jaxws).
+Once the server is running, the application will be available under [http://localhost:9131/jaxws](http://localhost:9131/jaxws).

 ## Running in Eclipse with Maven

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
 2. Right-click the project and select **Run As > Maven Clean**.
 3. Right-click the project and select **Run As > Maven Install**.
-4. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
+4. Right-click the project and select **Run As > Run on Server**.
 5. You should see the following message in the console: `Application JAXWSWebSample started in XX.XX seconds.`

 ## Running with Maven

 This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
+The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty with Java EE7 Full Platform runtime from the Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: